sagemath/sagecell/doc/interact_protocol.rst

 [X] Slider

-* Both continuous (range) sliders and discrete sliders which iterate through values or objects in a list
+* Both continuous sliders and discrete sliders which iterate through values or objects in a list
 * Continuous sliders have a numerical input box which updates the slider / interact (to use, click on displayed slider value)

 [X] Multi-Slider (New Interact Control)